I want to host a clinic… what should I expect?

 -Create an order of go for participants

--Provide a mix of lite/pelleted/hay pellets for Shawna's use during clinic
+-Provide a mix of senior/pelleted/hay pellets for Jessie's use during clinic

 Do people have to have their own horse to participate?